Stop or cut down on gambling

 To get your addiction under control, cognitive-behavioural therapy is often a good approach.
 We can provide it in individual or group sessions or in combination.
 If necessary, these can also be combined with medical treatment.
 If you want to stop completely and would like to do so with the support of other people who are achieving the same thing, then the 12-step Minnesota treatment model may be right for you.
 It emphasises empathy and solidarity with others.

 Jellinek gives you hope of a different life, a life without addictive substances or gambling.
 Take your first step today and contact Jellinek.
-We have treatment centres in Amsterdam, Amstelveen and Hilversum.
+We have treatment centers in Amsterdam, Utrecht, Amersfoort, Amstelveen and Hilversum.

 Symptoms of problem gambling